Jemele Hill Is Engaged To Be Married

 A veteran journalist and former ESPN columnist and anchor, Hill usually reports the news.

-Last year, she’s became part of the news when she called current U.S. President, Donald Trump a “white supremacist” and the most ignorant, offensive president of her lifetime, stating:
+Last year, she became part of the news when she called current U.S. President, Donald Trump a “white supremacist” and the most ignorant, offensive president of her lifetime, stating:

 “Donald Trump is a white supremacist who has largely surrounded himself w/ other white supremacists.”